chef-boneyard/chef-web-docs-2016/chef_master/source/chef_overview_attributes.rst

 #.
 A ``force_override`` attribute located in a recipe
 #.
 An ``automatic`` attribute identified by |ohai| at the start of the |chef| run

 where the last attribute in the list is the one that is applied to the node.
+And as a diagram:

 .. image:: ../../images/overview_chef_attributes_precedence.png